skadistats/smoke/README.md

 cython.
 Cython is a Python-like language which is processed into C and then compiled for execution speed.

-smoke parses replays at or faster than 88x game time.
-So if a game lasted 44 minutes, expect parsing to take around 30 seconds.
+On a fast CPU, smoke parses replays at **least** 67x game time.
+So if a game lasted 57 minutes, expect a full replay parse to take 51 seconds or less.

 If speed is of paramount concern for your use case, or if you prefer Java, check out [clarity](https://github.com/skadistats/clarity).
 It is comically